waynodiablo/Oystercard/node.md

 **[UNDER CONSTRUCTION]**

 Welcome to Node!
-This week, you will be learning how to build realtime applications using JavaScript across the whole stack.
-At the end of the week you will have built your own version of the Github API (Application Programming Interface).
+This week, you will be learning how to build responsive applications using JavaScript across the whole stack.
+At the end of the week you will have built your own version of the remotely accessible Github API (Application Programming Interface), as well as used Ajax to access it dynamically from the browser.

 **Please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
 Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.**